hm-lang/core/proposals/README.md

 Nullable; someClass? = Null

-# TODO: if we switch to `Value?: int` type declarations,
-# do we want to require the syntax, `Value ?:= Nullable someMethod()`?
-# i.e., to ensure users know the value could be null?
 Value := Nullable someMethod()  # `Value` has type `int|null` now.

 # eventually we want to support things like this, where the compiler